mt-imperial/UbuntuServer/README.md

 ```

-<i class="icon-pencil"></i> then in the next window we will select the amount of memory (ram) desired to start the system and press "next"
+then in the next window we will select the amount of memory (ram) desired to start the system and press "next"

 ```